Part of the TeachMe Series

 Structure of an Arteriole

-Fig 1 – Diagram showing the structure of an artery wall.
+Fig 1 – Diagram showing the structure of an arterial wall

 By regulating the vasomotor tone of arterioles (amount of tension/contraction of the smooth muscle in the walls), we can control the blood flow to the capillary beds.
 This is achieved by controlling the vasoconstriction and vasodilation of the arterioles.